erobwen/causality/README.md

     }

     // No one is going to notice!
-    withoutNotifyChange(function() {
+    withoutReactions(function() {
         y.value = true;
     });

-There are probably less use cases for beeing able to change data without triggering any reactions, using withoutNotifyChange, it is available nevertheless.
+There are probably less use cases for beeing able to change data without triggering any reactions, using withoutReactions, it is available nevertheless.

 # Causality Object Functions